 God longs for us to have communion or fellowship with Him!

 “Commune with me … Between the wings of the cherubim …”

 This is a song I’ve been singing since 1995 by Kirk Dearman.
-It’s our anniversary song, commemorating a promise the LORD had given to me on October 25, 1992.
-See, God speaks through His Word!
-(And in other ways!)
+It’s our anniversary song for the day I had the vision of the LORD in September 1984.
+See, God speaks primarily through His Word but also in other ways!